liampond/LLM-RCM/README.md

 ## **DISCLAIMER: This repository is outdated and only exists as a legacy reference for the paper below.
-Future work is being done in [LLM-MusicTheory](https://github.com/liampond/LLM-MusicTheory)**.
+Related work is being done in [LLM-MusicTheory](https://github.com/liampond/LLM-MusicTheory)**.

 # LLM-RCM